KenKundert/nestedtext/doc/how_to_write.rst

 It is recommended that each level of indentation be represented by a consistent number of spaces (with the suggested number being 2 or 4).
 However, it is not required.
-Any increase in the number of spaces in the indentation represents an indent and and the number of spaces need only be consistent over the length of the nested object.
+Any increase in the number of spaces in the indentation represents an indent and the number of spaces need only be consistent over the length of the nested object.

-The data can be nested arbitrarily deeply using dictionaries and lists, but the leaf values, the values that are nested most deeply, must all be strings.
+The data can be nested arbitrarily deeply using dictionaries and lists, but the top-level must be a dictionary and the leaf values, the values that are nested most deeply, must all be strings.